Monni (band)

 Monni is a South Korean rock band signed to Modern Boy Entertainment.
-The quintet consists of Kim Sin-eui (vocals), Gong Tae-woo (guitar), Lee In-kyoung (bass), and Jung Hoon-tae (drums).
+The quartet consists of Kim Shin-eui (vocals), Gong Tae-woo (guitar), Lee In-kyoung (bass), and Jung Hoon-tae (drums).
 The band formed in 2004 and they released their debut studio album First Day, Light the following year with their original drummer Song Ju-hwan.
 Following his departure from the band, Jung was recruited to take his place.
 The band released its second studio album This Moment in 2010.
 In celebration of their 10-year anniversary, they released a compilation entitled Monni 10th Anniversary Best Album 'Fix.

 History

-Beginning in winter 2003, Kim Sin-eui, Lee In-kyoung, Song Ju-hwan, and a keyboardist began practicing collectively.
+Beginning in winter 2003, Kim Shin-eui, Lee In-kyoung, Song Ju-hwan, and a keyboardist began practicing collectively.
 Kim read the word "monni" in a newspaper and "immediately felt that it fit the image of our band, because the simply truth is, we are all greedy for good music".
 He suggested the name to his bandmates, which they all found satisfactory.
 Monni was formally established in January 2004.
 They performed together at Club Sluger for three to four months until the keyboardist quit the band.
 With Monni's future in limbo, Kim asked former punk-rock band member Gong Tae-woo to join, which he accepted.
 Monni released their debut studio album First Day, Light in 2005.
 The lead single "Showers" is a song about death and separation, which is based on Kim experiencing the death of a friend from a disease.
 The following year, the band was selected as a "hidden master" and were able to perform at the annual Ssamzi Sound Festival.